MirrorNetworking/Mirror/CONTRIBUTING.md

 When you send a pull request, we will love you forever if you include unit tests.
 We can always use more test coverage.

 * **Keep pull requests small** Never combine multiple things in the same pull request.
 It is an order of magnitude easier to review 10 small pull requests than 1 large pull request that combines all changes.
-A large pull request has almost 0% chance of getting merged even if it is the best code in the world.
+A pull request with 300+ changed lines has almost 0% chance of getting merged even if it is the best code in the world.
 * **Use a clear and descriptive title** for the pull request to state the improvement you made to the code or the bug you solved.
 * **Provide a link to the related issue** if the pull request is a follow up of an existing bug report or enhancement suggestion.
 * **Comment why this pull request represents an enhancement** and give a rationale explaining why you did it that way and not another way.